ianrenton/ianrenton.com/projects/bluetooth-bass/_posts/2025-01-26-part-2-production.markdown

 <center><video style="width: 720px; max-width:100%" controls><source src="https://video.ianrenton.com/bluetooth-bass/assistant.webm" type="video/webm"></video></center>

 However, this doesn't affect its utility as a Sat Nav voice output.
-The standard Android and iOS voice assistants are decently funny when coming out of a Billy Bass, but of course we can crank it up a notch&mdash;Waze has a number of comedy options including, naturally, Elvis.
+The standard Android and iOS voice assistants are decently funny when coming out of a Billy Bass, but of course we can crank it up a notch&mdash;Waze has a number of comedy options, including my Billy Bass favourite, Elvis.

 <center><video style="width: 720px; max-width:100%" controls><source src="https://video.ianrenton.com/bluetooth-bass/satnav.webm" type="video/webm"></video></center>